 To protect against these concerns, keep your seeds in an opaque airtight container.
 Throw in a food-grade desiccant pouch to suck up any moisture.
 Vacuum sealing your seeds with desiccant also works well.

 Freezing is another seed-saving technique that sparks debate.
 When you freeze seeds, some of the cells will rupture because of the bitter cold.
 You also risk drying the seeds out the longer they’re kept in such intense temperatures.
 However, some folks swear by the freezer method.

 If you want to try some freezer seeds, keep them in a vacuum sealed container with a food-grade desiccant.
 Make sure they aren’t exposed to too much light or drastic swings in temperature.

 With both the freezing and refrigeration methods, make sure you warm your seeds to room temperature before trying to germinate them.
 Just let them sit out for a bit in a dark container.
 You don’t want to shock the seeds with sudden temperature changes.

 Growing from seed is a beautiful thing.
 Taking your plant from seed to sprout to full-bloom is a miraculous and therapeutic experience.
 Growing great cannabis takes a bit of forethought and preparation, however.
 It’s best to do your research ahead of time and plan out what approach you’re going to take with your plants.

 Do you have any go-to tips for growing cannabis seeds?
-Share them with us on social media or in the comments below.
+Share them with us on social media.
 We’d love to hear from you!